-Equipment disinfection and cleaning must be done in the presence of a representative of Tacoma Public Utilities.
-Contact the Watershed Supervisor or Environmental Technician to schedule cleaning and to have the work witnessed and documented.
-All equipment, machinery, and supplies to be used in the watershed that could be exposed to waters upstream of Tacoma Water's intake facility must be cleaned and disinfected at a location outside the watershed.
-The terms "machinery" and "equipment" include, but are not limited to, boats, barges, trailers, cables on heavy equipment, scientific equipment, drilling rigs, excavators, silt curtains, hoses, pumps, shovels, waders, nets, scuba equipment, and any other personal equipment that will be exposed to the water.
-The term "materials" includes all permanent and temporary construction materials including, but not limited to, concrete, metal, plastics, pipes, hardware, cables, ropes, valves, or other items used for projects that could be exposed to the water.
-Decontamination of construction materials, boats, and equipment entering the watershed shall require the following items:
+All equipment, machinery, and supplies to be used within the restricted access portion of the Green River Watershed that could be exposed to waters upstream of the Tacoma Water Intake, must be cleaned and disinfected at a location outside the watershed.

+The terms "machinery" and "equipment" include, but are not limited to, the following: boats, barges, trailers, cables on heavy equipment, scientific equipment, drilling rigs, excavators, silt curtains, hoses, pumps, shovels, waders, nets, scuba equipment, and any other personal equipment that could be exposed to the water.
+Materials include all temporary or permanent construction materials including but not limited to the following: lumber, concrete, metal, plastics, pipes, hardware, cables, ropes, valves or other items used for projects that could be exposed to the water.